 In the 16th century, the Jewish population of Venice was forced to live in the world’s first ghetto.
 In the face of severe discrimination, they built their synagogues in secret.
-Today, these places of worship are some of the best-kept secrets of Venice, and some of the most beautiful in Venice’s Jewish Ghetto.
+Today, these places of worship are some of the most beautiful and best-kept secrets of Venice.
+Find out about the secret synagogues of the Jewish Ghetto in Venice.

 Hidden behind nondescript facades and unmarked doors lie the richly decorated and beautifully designed synagogues of Venice’s Jewish Ghetto.
-Found in the northern sestiere of Cannaregio, these places of worship represent a varied mix of ethnic and cultural identity among Venetian Jews.
+Found in the northern sestiere of Cannaregio, these places of worship represent the mix of ethnic and cultural identities of Venetian Jews.

-The new rules forced their religious expression to a restricted section of Venice.
-Therefore it also forced the founders of these synagogues to be creative.
-As such, these beautiful buildings have become hidden gems, accessible only by those in the know.
-And after this article, you can count yourself among them.
+New rules restricted their religious expression to a specific section of Venice, forcing the founders of these synagogues to be creative.
+As such, these beautiful buildings have become hidden gems, accessible only to those in the know.
+After this article, you can count yourself among them.

-The second, although spelled differently, is most likely the origin.
-The Venetians created the first Jewish Ghetto on the site of a foundry in Venice in 1516.
-For more than 300 years, the conditions of the Rome Jewish Ghetto and the Venice Ghetto were horrendous.
+Although spelled differently today, the second is most likely the origin.
+The Venetians created the first Jewish ghetto in 1516 on the site of a foundry in Venice.
+For more than 300 years, the conditions of both the Rome Jewish Ghetto and the Venice Ghetto were horrendous.

-The living conditions were appalling and perhaps inhumane.
-Now, it’s a very different story and real estate values in these areas have blown through the roof.
+The living conditions were appalling and inhumane by today’s standards.
+Now, however, it’s a very different story.
+Real estate values in these areas have shot through the roof.

 Schola Grande Tedesca

-They built the La Schola Grande Tedesca, or the Great German Synagogue in 1528, and was the first synagogue in the ghetto.
-The location of this grand space resides tucked in the attic-area of what is now the Jewish Museum of Venice.
+La Schola Grande Tedesca, or the Great German Synagogue, was built in 1528.
+It was the first synagogue in the ghetto, tucked in the attic area of what is now the Jewish Museum of Venice.

-As you enter under the five stone arches that define the space, you are sure to notice the beautiful marble walls surrounding the prayer room.
-However, this material is actually a plaster with the name, “marmorino.”
+As you pass through the five stone arches that define the space, you will notice the beautiful marble walls surrounding the prayer room.
+However, the material on the walls is actually plaster or marmorino.

 Popular Venice Tours

-La Schola Canton is the second-oldest synagogue in Venice (est. 1531).
-The title refers to the Southern canton (or corner) of the Campo di Ghetto Nuovo, where the synagogue is.
+La Schola Canton is the second-oldest synagogue in Venice, established in 1531.
+The name refers to the location of the synagogue: the southern canton or corner of the Campo di Ghetto Nuovo.

-The French Ashkenazi Jews founded this synagogue.
-They are notable for their eight gilded panels that line the walls of the space.
-Each illustrates an episode in the Jewish Exodus story: a rarity for religion generally averse to pictorial representation.
+French Ashkenazi Jews founded this synagogue.
+It is notable for the eight gilded panels lining the walls of the space.
+Each one illustrates an episode in the Jewish Exodus story, which is a rarity in religions generally averse to pictorial representation.

-There is also a noted baroque influence on the architecture.
-This is clearly visible in the design of the ark: intricately carved out of gold with the broken pediment characteristic of the period.
+There is also a noted baroque influence in the architecture.
+This is clearly visible in the design of the ark.
+Intricately carved out of gold and with its broken pediment, it is characteristic of the period.

-The Italian Synagogue (est. 1575) traditionally serviced the poorer Italian Jews, which explains its simple style compared to the other places of worship.
-Instead of the more prevalent Ashkenazic or Sephardic doctrines, the Italian Jews followed the Italkim liturgy: a specifically Italian-Jewish rite.
+The Italian Synagogue, established in 1575, traditionally serviced the poorer Italian Jews.
+This may explain its simple style compared to other places of worship.
+Instead of the more prevalent Ashkenazic or Sephardic doctrines, the Italian Jews followed the Italkim liturgy, which is a specifically Italian-Jewish rite.

 They decorated much of the room, including the ark, in dark wood and stone.
 What jumps out at you are the brass inscriptions in white wood on the walls.
-It is a simple and striking contrast to the golden calligraphy of the other synagogues on this list.
+It’s a simple and striking contrast to the golden calligraphy of the other synagogues on this list.

-This is one of the few Venetian synagogues to actually be built on the ground floor and also one of the most well-preserved.
-In 1541, this synagogue was founded by wealthy marranos, or Jews who nominally converted to Christianity to avoid persecution during the 15th century Spanish Inquisition, and moved to Italy to practice their religion openly.
+This is one of the few Venetian synagogues to be built on the ground floor and is also one of the best preserved.
+In 1541, this synagogue was founded by wealthy Marranos.
+The Marranos were Jews that had nominally converted to Christianity to avoid persecution during the 15th-century Spanish Inquisition and moved to Italy to practice their religion openly.

-Restored by Italian architect Baldassare Longhena in the 17th century, this synagogue shows clear Baroque influences.
-Deep red curtains surround the space, which is dominated by a large chandelier at its center.
-Designed by master woodcarver Andrea Brustolon in the 18th century, a pair of dark wood stairs lead up to the pulpit.
+Restored by Italian architect Baldassare Longhena in the 17th century, this synagogue shows clear baroque influences.
+There are deep red curtains surrounding the space and a large chandelier at its center.
+Designed by master woodcarver Andrea Brustolon in the 18th century, a pair of dark wood staircases lead up to the pulpit.

 Popular Venice Tours

-If you would like to tour all five of these synagogues, your only option is through the Jewish Museum in Venice.
-When visiting, you will likely be asked to leave your bags and any electronic devices out of the space of worship.
-Also, keep in mind that Jewish holidays may interfere with scheduling a tour, particularly at the Spanish and Levantine synagogues where services are still held.
+If you’d like to tour all five of these synagogues, your only option is to go through the Jewish Museum in Venice.
+When visiting, you will likely be asked to leave your bags and any electronic devices outside the spaces of worship.
+Also, keep in mind that Jewish holidays may impact the scheduling of tours, particularly at the Spanish and Levantine synagogues where services are still held.

-If exploring the hidden gems of Venice piques your interest, check out our Hidden Venice Tour with Secret Gardens and Grand Canal Boat Cruise.
-This exclusive tour brings you through hidden canals and secret gardens to the heart of Cannaregio and the Jewish Ghetto.
+If exploring the hidden gems of Venice piques your interest, check out our Hidden Venice Tour.
+This exclusive tour takes you through hidden canals and secret gardens to the heart of Cannaregio and the Jewish Ghetto.